SUPERCORE GENERAL INFORMATION

 Fig 7.
 General distances between short ends.
 Minimum distance between short ends of planks in parallel rows should not be less than 6”.

 Fig 8b.
 Fold the panel down in a single action movement with a slight press to the left to the short end of the previous panel.
-Again, using the tapping block tap it against the long end into the previous row.
 During the fold down, make sure the panels are perfectly aligned, but not overly tight against each other.
 If the plank is lifted slightly, this may indicate more attention is needed at the long seam to confirm it is fully engaged.

 Special installations - Small panel widths